 Where’s it at?
-Find them on the corner of Albert and Queen street!
+Find it on the corner of Albert and Queen streets.

-Just near King George Square you’ll find Roma Street Gardens, a beautiful leafy spot to soak up the beauty of the gardens and plants, plus some gorgeous water features, a lake and an artificial waterfall too.
+Right near King George Square you’ll find Roma Street Gardens, a beautiful leafy spot to soak up the beauty of the gardens, plus some gorgeous water features, a lake and an artificial waterfall too.

 Grab your favourite book and pick a spot under a tree for a relaxing time surrounded by the scent of exotic flowers and, if you position yourself just right, you might just feel the mist spraying off the water features.